A worker checks a solar installation on a roof in Santiago de Chile.

 Jordan: Cooperation in action Analyses and policy reforms for evidence-led implementation of the NDCs Internal link

-Jordan is one of the most water-scarce countries in the world – and climate change will further reduce water availability.
-There is an acute risk to the public drinking water supply and adequate water provision for agriculture, particularly affecting vulnerable groups within society.
-According to the World Bank, around 16 per cent of the Jordanian population lives in poverty.
+Jordan is one of the most water-poor countries in the world.
+Climate change will further reduce water availability.
+Water scarcity means that the public drinking water supply and adequate water provision for agriculture are in jeopardy, which is particularly affecting vulnerable groups within society.
+According to the World Bank, around 16 per cent of Jordan's people live in poverty.
 Jordan is also hosting several million refugees, many of whom live in poor urban districts and temporary housing which are particularly exposed to climate shocks.

 BMZ videos